Rockies vs. Brewers Player Props Betting Odds

 Blackmon Stats

-- Blackmon has collected 27 hits with seven doubles, two home runs and 13 walks.
+- Blackmon has put up 27 hits with seven doubles, two home runs and 13 walks.
 He has driven in eight runs.

 Blackmon Recent Games